 In 1777, Albemarle County was divided and Fluvanna County established, finalizing the boundaries of modern Albemarle County at 726 square miles.

 Charlottesville is the home of the National Radio Astronomy Observatory headquarters, the Leander McCormick Observatory and the CFA Institute.
-It’s served by two area hospitals, the now known as Sentara Martha Jefferson Hospital, founded in 1903, and the University of Virginia Hospital in 1901.
+It’s served by two area hospitals, the now known as Sentara Martha Jefferson Hospital, founded in 1903 and now located near Pantops, and the University of Virginia Hospital in 1901.

 The National Ground Intelligence Center (NGIC) is just north of Charlottesville.
-Other large employers include Crutchfield, GE Intelligent Platforms, PepsiCo and SNL Financial.
+Other large employers include Crutchfield, the CFA Institute, GE Intelligent Platforms, PepsiCo and SNL Financial, not to mention all the new craft breweries and recently opened wineries dotting the landscape.

-Charlottesville is host to the annual Virginia Film Festival in early November, the Charlottesville Festival of the Photograph in June, better known for its “photos in the trees” along the Downtown Mall, and the Virginia Festival of the Book in March.
+Charlottesville is host to the annual Virginia Film Festival in early November, the Charlottesville Festival of the Photograph, better known for its “photos in the trees” along the Downtown Mall in the summer, and the Virginia Festival of the Book in March.

 In addition, the Foxfield Races are steeplechase races held in April and September of each year.
 A Fourth of July celebration, including a Naturalization Ceremony, is held annually at Monticello, and a First Night celebration has been held on the Downtown Mall since 1982.

-Charlottesville has four sister cities: in France – Besançon; in Bulgaria – Pleven; in Italy – Poggio a Caiano; and in Ghana – Winneba.
+Charlottesville has four sister cities: in France – Besançon; in Bulgaria – Pleven; in Italy – Poggio a Caiano – the birthplace of Thomas Jefferson’s neighbor and friend, Filippo Mazzei; and in Ghana – Winneba.

-For information on homes, try some of our search features.
-Let us know if you need anything.
+For information on homes, try some of our search features